-Screen time for preschoolers: part of a balanced and healthy lifestyle
+Screen time and digital technology use for preschoolers: part of a healthy lifestyle

-Screen time can be part of a healthy lifestyle for preschoolers when it’s balanced with other activities that are good for your child’s development, like physical play, reading and socialising.
+Screen time and digital technology use can be part of a healthy lifestyle when they’re balanced with other activities that are good for your child’s development.
+These activities include physical and outdoor play, creative play, reading and socialising.
 Getting the right balance also includes making sure screen time doesn’t interfere with sleep.

-Our tips can help you encourage your child to use screens in a balanced and healthy way.
+Our tips can help you encourage your child to use digital technology in balanced and healthy ways.

 Your family’s rules might cover:

-- where your child can use screens – for example, only in family rooms and not in bedrooms or the car
+- where your child can use digital technology – for example, only in family rooms and not in bedrooms or the car

-- when your child can use screens – for example, mealtimes are free of TV, computers and phones, or no screen time before preschool or when family are visiting
+- when your child can use digital technology – for example, mealtimes are free of TV, computers and phones, or no screens in the hour before bedtime

-- how your child can use screens – for example, to play a dance competition game or a puzzle app, but not to watch YouTube.
+- how your child can use digital technology – for example, to play a dance competition game or a puzzle app, but not to watch YouTube.

 2. Aim for short screen time sessions